 Physical activity continues to be a vital part of a student's school day.
-Teachers will require students to wash their hands before and after recess and masks will be required when indoors.
-Because each school is unique, each school may specify playground procedures including use or non/use of playground equipment based on current community risk levels.
+Upgrades made to facilitate physical activities.
+Teachers will require students to wash their hands before and after recess and masks will be required.
+Because each school is unique, each school will specify playground procedures including use or non/use of playground equipment.
 Shade structures were added to create additional spaces for scholars to be able to congregate.